percula/planter_docs/content/en/docs/garden/navigation/index.md

 ---
-title: "Gardens"
+title: "Garden Navigation"
-description: "Documentation for the garden page."
+description: "Learn how to navigate and customize your gardens."
-weight: 100
+weight: 101
-url: "gardens"
+url: "garden/navigation"
 ---

 {{< alert icon="🌱" context="info" text="Check out the <a href=\"../quick-start\">quick start guide</a> to create your first garden and add plants." />}}